 As identified in the 2018 Leven Canyon / Leven River Master Plan, each of these landscapes is magnificent and, in combination, provide a very strong tourist product moving forward.
-The region is blessed to have such landscape diversity in proximity of Burnie, Ulverstone and Devonport.
+The region is blessed to have such landscape diversity in proximity of Burnie, Ulverstone and Devonport, which feature fantastic northern coastal landscapes.
 The existing scenery and vegetation provide a key opportunity for the growth of nature-based tourism in the region.
 This opportunity is being harnessed by an increasing number of tourist businesses offering tourist accommodation and experiences.
 Livelihoods of niche tourist businesses underpins much of the region's investment and jobs growth.

 While not a famous as Cradle Mountain, the area nevertheless features heavily in tourist promotion for the region and forms a vital part of "Product Tasmania".
-And it is easily accessible.
+And it is much more easily accessible.